Betting on the Premier League is big business these days. Popular bets are outright winner, individual match winner, and accumulator bets.

-The Premier League is one of the most high profile leagues in the world, and as a result of this bookmakers offer a whole host of new customer offers on weekly fixtures, mainly in the form of enhanced odds offers.
-Most football betting systems are also based on the Premier League, such as Acca Insurance offers, Pre Match Trading and Assured Soccer Profits.
+The Premier League is one of the most high profile leagues in the world.
+As a result of this, bookmakers offer a whole host of offers on weekly fixtures.

 The Premier League has 20 teams in it, with all 20 playing each other home and away.
 In total, every team plays 38 matches in a season.

 For a win you get 3 points, a defeat you get zero points, and if the match ends in a draw, both teams get a point each.

 As the end of the season, the team with the most points tops the Premier League table and is declared the league winner.
 This is this team that the bookmakers pay out on as the bet winner.

 Top 4 Betting Odds

 The top 4 teams qualify for the Champions League, and 5th place goes into the Europa League.